 I remember Grandma slaughtering a hog and watching her make soap from lye and fat, not any of that sweet smelling stuff. 🙂 As I look back on grandma’s life I think, “Wow!
 What a hard life she had.”
 But she didn’t think so.
 She loved life.
 Grandma enjoyed, what I call a “hard life.”

 Grandma said her hair had never been cut.
-She had natural wavy hair and when she was younger her hair was dark brown.
+She had naturally wavy hair and when she was younger her hair was dark brown.
 I only remember Grandma when her hair was gray.
-She would comb her hair straight back and make one long braid which she curled into a bun and secured the hair with hair pins.
+She would comb her hair straight back and make one long braid which she curled into a bun and secured the hair with hairpins.

 When I was about six years old I developed a boil on the outside of the calf of my leg.
 We lived in the country and only saw a doctor if it was a real emergency.
 My mother was too squeamish to take care of the boil on my leg.
 I really wanted my grandma to do it anyway.
 So, off I went to Grandma’s where we sat on the porch steps.
 She proceeded to get nice clean white rags, alcohol and one of her quilting needles that had been disinfected.
 She pierced the boil and began pressing around it when a huge blood clot dislodged.
 I trusted my grandmother and didn’t shed one tear.